 In a scientific context, the word chaos has a slightly different meaning than it does in its general usage as a state of confusion, lacking any order.
 Chaos, with reference to chaos theory, refers to an apparent lack of order in a system that nevertheless obeys particular laws or rules; this understanding of chaos is synonymous with dynamical instability, a condition discovered by the physicist Henri Poincare in the early 20th century that refers to an inherent lack of predictability in some physical systems.

 Lorenz, a meteorologist, was running computerized equations to theoretically model and predict weather conditions.
 Having run a particular sequence, he decided to replicate it.
 Lorenz reentered the number from his printout, taken half-way through the sequence, and left it to run.
 What he found upon his return was, contrary to his expectations, these results were radically different from his first outcomes.
 Lorenz had, in fact, entered not precisely the same number, .506127, but the rounded figure of .506.
-According to all scientific expectations at that time, the resulting sequence should have differed only very slightly from the original trial, because measurement to three decimal places was considered to be fairly precise.
+According to all scientific expectations at that time, the resulting sequence should have differed only very slightly from the original trial, because measurement to three decimal places was considered to be reasonably precise.
 Because the two figures were considered to be almost the same, the results should have likewise been similar.

 Since repeated experimentation proved otherwise, Lorenz concluded that the slightest difference in initial conditions - beyond human ability to measure - made prediction of past or future outcomes impossible, an idea that violated the basic conventions of physics.
 As the famed physicist Richard Feynman pointed out, "Physicists like to think that all you have to do is say, these are the conditions, now what happens next?"